JanWood2013/JanEngineering/README.md

 //07.07.2026, 11:20am//
 Charles Leclerc has finished the Qualliy in his country at 4th position.
 The track in Monaco is a track where it's very hard to overtake.
 45,7 % of all races in Monaco were won from the pole position.
-In front of Charles are Kimi Antonelli (Has a very big Self-confidence and aöso a very fast car) , Lewis Hamilton and Max Verstappen (And for him, Monaco is a very important race.)
+In front of Charles are Kimi Antonelli (Has a very big Self-confidence and also a very fast car) , Lewis Hamilton and Max Verstappen (And for him, Monaco is a very important race.)
 This are all very good drivers who defend very good (also the Engineers are very good).
 As a result, I think, Charles Leclerc's opportunities to win im Monaco are not so good (I am also sad).
 But we can hope and I think he can get a place on the podium.  🏆🏎️🛥️